Boosting the Power of Kernel Two-Sample Tests: Real Data Applications

 \subsection{MNIST with Additive Gaussian Noise}

 In this section we illustrate the performance of the proposed test in detecting different sets of digits when i.i.d.
 Gaussian noise with standard deviation $\sigma$ is added to each pixel.
-Figure \ref{fig:MNIST-addnoise} shows how such noisy data looks for (a) $\sigma=0$ (which is the clean data with no noise), (b) $\sigma = 0.6$ and (c) $\sigma=1$.
+Figure \ref{fig:MNIST-addnoise} shows how such noisy data looks for (a) $\sigma = 0.6$ and (b) $\sigma=1$.